 The route continues with a cut through a pass which eventually leads to the the Don Sheldon Amphitheater at the top of the the Ruth Glacier.

 In the course of the May-June Denali climbing season, Sheldon pilots deliver and pick up climb teams to the base camp in all kinds of weather.
-As the video at the bottom of the page shows, even if it is overcast in Talkeetna, outstanding scenery can be observed once in flight.
+As the video at the top of the page shows, even if it is overcast in Talkeetna, outstanding scenery can be observed once in flight.

 To top off your Alaskan flightseeing Adventure you will experience the majestic Ruth Gorge on the way back to Talkeetna.